DiligentGraphics/DiligentSamples/Tutorials/Tutorial29_OIT/readme.md

 }
 ```

 An important property of this algorithm is that it is stable.
 The order in which transparent objects are rendered does not affect the final result.
-The K closest layers are stored in the buffer, and all other layers are merged into the tail.
+The `K` closest layers are stored in the buffer, and all other layers are merged into the tail.
 The tail blending operations are commutative, so the order in which they are composited does not matter.

-A very important detail not to miss is that the shader uses the `earlydepthstencil` attribute to force early depth stencil test to be enabled.
-This is necessary because the shader writes to a UAV, which by default disables early depth stencil test.
-Sinc we want opaque objects to occlude any transparent objects behind them, we need to force early depth stencil test to be enabled.
+**Note**: The `earlydepthstencil` attribute is crucial because writing to a UAV normally disables early depth-stencil tests.
+We re-enable them to ensure opaque objects correctly occlude transparent ones behind them.

 #### Attenuating the background

-We are now ready to render the transparent objects, but before we do that, we need to attenuate the background based on the transmittance function.
-This is done by rendering a full-screen quad that uses alpha-blending to multiply the background color with the transmittance value.
-The source code for the pixel shader is shown below:
+Before rendering the transparent objects, we first attenuate the background based on the computed transmittance function.
+We draw a full-screen quad that multiplies the background color by the product of all transmittances:

 ```hlsl
 StructuredBuffer<uint> g_OITLayers;